 Tcl command; reads a specified block of large SRAM from the device.

-read_lsram [-deviceName device_name] -name block_name [-fileName file_name]
+read_lsram [-deviceName device_name] -block block_name [-file filename]

 Parameter is optional if only one device is available in the current configuration or set for debug (see SmartDebug help for details).